Submissions

 Disclosure and conflict of interest

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.
+Reviewers must decline to evaluate manuscripts when they have conflicts of interest due to competitive, collaborative, or other relationships with the authors, companies, or institutions involved in the submission.

 Author Responsibilities